Kendall Gray: Professional career

 In August 2022, Gray joined Patriots BBC on a short-term contract to play in the playoffs of the Rwanda Basketball League (RBL).
 He was selected to play in the RBL All-Star Game.

 In November 2022, Gray played for the Bangui Sporting Club in the Elite 16 of the 2023 Road to BAL games.

+In October 2023, Gray joined the Rwandan club REG for the 2023–24 season, to begin his second stint in the Rwanda Basketball League.

 National team career

 Gray joined the Rwanda national basketball team in 2022.
+He won a bronze medal at the 2023 FIBA AfroCan in Angola, the country's first podium finish in an international tournament.